bhauer/TFB-Round-8/README.md

 In the near future, we will publish results from a very-preliminary run for Round 8 (prior to accepting any or many pull requests since Round 7).
 Then, as previews are completed and posted for review at the results site, the raw output and logs will be captured here.

+Because the previous rounds were all originally a part of the Framework Benchmarks proper, they are being captured in the Round-8 results (for the moment, but will likely have a legacy repo set up at some point).
+These results are currently stored under the appropriate architecture folder (i7, ec2, and win), under previous-rounds, and at a timestamp of their run.

+Moving forward, each architecture will remain, but each preview run will simply be a timestamp folder with the raw results file for each test.
+The newest timestamp folder after a given round is released will be the final.

 No issues are captured in this repository.
 Please log issues in the [main repository](https://github.com/TechEmpower/FrameworkBenchmarks/issues).